 If you want to be healthy, find somebody who’s healthy and follow their rituals, their processes, and their systems . . . and adapt them to your specific needs.

 Are you interested or committed?
 If you’re interested, you’ll come up with excuses.
 If you’re committed, you’ll invest in yourself.
-I’m making it easy for you to learn from me and the other experts.

 About The Author

 John Assaraf is one of the leading mindset and behavioral experts in the world, with a unique ability to help people release mental and emotional blocks that keep them from achieving their life’s biggest goals and dreams.

 He's written 2 New York Times Bestselling books, appeared on Larry King, and was featured in 8 movies, including "Quest For Success" with Richard Branson and the Dalai Lama.